lambe-lang/specification/README.md

 A statically typed functional programming language inspired by Haskell, OCaml, Rust and Kotlin.

-## Preamble

-A [formalism](https://github.com/lambe-lang/specification/blob/master/formalism/lambe.pdf) for Lambë is in progress.

 ## 0. Paradigms

 Targeted programming language paradigms for the design of Lambë are: